 I am working with Steve Votier, Alice Trevail, Robin Freeman and Malcolm Nicol as part of the Bertarelli Foundation's Marine Science programme.
 We are investigating the movement ecology of tropical seabirds within the Indian Ocean.

 The drivers of seabird energy expenditure

 I investigate the large-scale drivers of seabird energy expenditure, including having created a Shiny app, ‘The Seabird FMR Calculator’, to generate estimates of energy expenditure for any population of any species of breeding seabird:

 The ecological importance of elasmobranchs

-I worked alongside Mike Heithaus and Yannis Papastamatiou at Florida International University to investigate the ecological importance of sharks and their relatives across the world's marine ecosystems, with a focus on coral reefs.
+I worked alongside Mike Heithaus and Yannis Papastamatiou at Florida International University to investigate the ecological importance of sharks and their relatives across the world's marine ecosystems, with a focus on reef sharks and coral reef ecosystems.

 Citizen science within intertidal ecosystems